parkan/sheltie/README.md

 - [IN PROGRESS] Lassie uses **streaming output** to reduce disk uage and **does not support arbitrary selectors**, see https://github.com/filecoin-project/lassie/issues/108
 - [IN PROGRESS] Lassie will **reconstruct DAGs across HTTP providers** instead of bailing out on unexpected CAR stream termination

-This project is a fork of Protocol Labs’s Lassie (https://github.com/filecoin-project/lassie) under Apache 2.0/MIT.“This project is a fork of Protocol Labs’s Lassie (https://github.com/filecoin-project/lassie
+This project is a fork of Protocol Labs’s Lassie (https://github.com/filecoin-project/lassie) under Apache 2.0/MIT.
-) under Apache 2.0/MIT.”

 ## Overview